Increasing Depth of Neural Networks for Life-long Learning: Experimental evaluation

+To evaluate performance in environments where the shift in data distribution between different tasks is bigger we utilize benchmarks with different computer vision datasets as separate task.
+For this purpose, we employ 5-dataset \cite{DBLP:journals/corr/abs-2003-09553} consisting of commonly used datasets, namely: SVHN \cite{svhn}, CIFAR10 \cite{Krizhevsky09learningmultiple}, MNIST \cite{LeCun2005TheMD}, FashionMNIST \cite{DBLP:journals/corr/abs-1708-07747}, and NOTMNIST \cite{nmnist}.

-For experiments with multiple datasets MNIST \cite{LeCun2005TheMD}, CIFAR10 \cite{Krizhevsky09learningmultiple} and Fashion MNIST \cite{DBLP:journals/corr/abs-1708-07747} were used.
-Images were resized to 64x64 pixels for models with the ResNet base model.
-In the case of Cifar and Tiny ImageNet datasets, horizontal flip transform was used.
+All images in experiments were resized to 64x64 pixels for models with the ResNet base model.
+For CIFAR, Tiny ImageNet, and CORe50 datasets standard set of augmentations was used i.e., random resized crop and random horizontal flip for training data.
+For SVHN, MNSIT, FashionMNIST, and NOTMNIST we only resize image and apply data normalization.